chattylabs/conversational-flow/README.md

 implementation with [Directed Cycles](https://en.wikipedia.org/wiki/Cycle_(graph_theory)) that allows a developer to create connected nodes and build a consistent conversation flow between a device and a user with ease.

-<br/>_Consistency_ here stands for the needless to code the flow using conditional statements or
-any extra state complexity while ensuring the conversation will behave as expected.
+_Consistency_ here stands for the needless to code the flow using conditional statements or any extra state complexity while ensuring the conversation will behave as expected.